Spring Semester 2021 at Georgia Tech

 Isolation or Quarantine in On-Campus Housing

-If you are living on campus and become exposed to or diagnosed with Covid-19, you may quarantine or isolate in a dedicated space provided by housing for this purpose.
+If you are living on campus and become exposed to or diagnosed with Covid-19, you may quarantine or isolate in a dedicated space provided by Housing for this purpose.
 Don’t worry – you will receive appropriate academic accommodations from your instructors.
 If you quarantine or isolate on campus, Georgia Tech will make sure that you receive your essential belongings and any health services you need.
-Individually boxed meals will also be delivered to your isolation or quarantine location.
+Individually boxed meals will also be delivered and transportation provided to your isolation or quarantine location.

 After Home Isolation and Returning to Campus